percona/pmm/docs/details/victoria-metrics.md

 ## Push/Pull modes

-VictoriaMetrics allows metrics data to be 'pushed' to the server in addition to it being 'pulled' by the server.
+VictoriaMetrics metrics data can be both 'pushed' to the server and 'pulled' by the server.
 When setting up services, you can decide which mode to use.

 !!! note alert alert-primary ""
     The 'push' mode is now default for newly-added services.